circulosmeos/gztool/README.md

          Default is `1` (normal).
      -w: wait for creation if file doesn't exist, when using `-[cdST]`.
      -W: do not Write index to disk.
 But if one is already available read and use it.
-Useful if the index is still under a `-S` run.
+Useful if the index is still under an `-S` run.
      -x: create index with line number information (win/*nix compatible).
          (Index counts last line even w/o newline char (`wc` does not!)).
      -X: like `-x`, but newline character is '\r' (old mac).